emrebilal/emrebilal/README.md

 <h2>Hi there👋, I'm Emre</h2>

-- 🔭 I’m currently working on Golang and .NET Core development
+- 🔭 I’m currently working on Golang, .NET Core and React development

 - 📫 How to reach me **emre_bilal21@hotmail.com**